panitsasi/panitsasi.github.io/_pages/about.md

 ## News

+- **August 2026:** Filed a U.S. patent with AT&T Labs on conflict detection and mitigation in Open RAN systems.

 - **Summer 2026:** Joining AT&T Labs (Bedminster, New Jersey) as a Research Intern.

 - **May 2026:** Our paper *“TelecomTS: A Multi-Modal Observability Dataset for Time Series and